Director of Parish

 Simply click the link above, and click "Download" in the gray box beneath the video.

-These documents are referenced in your "Better Together" study, and can be found in their entirety via the links below.
+These documents are referenced in our diocesan pastoral planning resources and can be found in their entirety via the links below.

 - Pope Francis: “Evangelii Gaudium” (“The Joy of the Gospel”)